LukeBurbank/Crypto-Lead-Lag-Analysis/README.md

 - Next-day spillover effects after ETH moves
 - Correlation strength between ETH and altcoins
 - Relative volatility across major altcoins

+## Business Problem

+Crypto markets are highly interconnected, but not all altcoins react to Ethereum movements in the same way.

+The goal of this project was to determine:

+- Which altcoins move most closely with ETH
+- How altcoins react during strong ETH price movements
+- Whether ETH movements create measurable next-day spillover effects
+- Which altcoins exhibit the highest volatility
+- How consistently altcoins respond during ETH green and red days

+Understanding these relationships can help traders and analysts better evaluate market behavior, correlation risk, and short-term momentum across crypto assets.